AiC-Project/aic-project.github.io/index.md

 __In a few words, _it is Android in the browser.___

-Among the features of the live campaign:
+Among the features of the live campaign :

 - choice of Android version (phone or tablet, KitKat or Lollipop)
 - configuration of screen resolution and pixel density